Visit here for Faculty policies, or here for Visitors and Alumni policies.

 If materials are returned past the date/hour marked on the item, an overdue fine will be charged.
 All items must be returned to the library the day they are due prior to closing to avoid a late fee.
 When the library is closed, items may be returned in the book drop outside the main entrance to the library, and will be checked in the next business day.

 If a patron loses or damages any library materials, he/she must notify the library immediately.
 Patrons will be charged a replacement and service fee for lost items.
-If an item is 30 days overdue, it is considered lost and the borrowing patron's account will be charge accordingly.
+If an item is 30 days overdue, it is considered lost and the borrowing patron's account will be charged accordingly.

 |$0.25/day:||All items except reserves and A/V equipment.|